fjvallarino/monomer/tasks.md

   - Add externalLink component
     - https://stackoverflow.com/questions/3037088/how-to-open-the-default-web-browser-in-windows-in-c/54334181
   - Add unit tests for new widgets
-  - Create Slider
-    - Show handle/thumb

-Next
   - Review onChangeReq (a parameter should be provided)
     - Also reorder type parameters to be consistent (same order always)

-  - Create ContextMenu (could work similarly to Tooltip)
-  - Rename ListView -> SelectList
-    - Add support for multiple selection
+Next
   - Top pixel seems to be invisible.
 Is this macOS title bar related?
 Is left too?
     - Check if Info.plist has a related setting
+  - Create ContextMenu (could work similarly to Tooltip)
+  - Rename ListView -> SelectList
+    - Add support for multiple selection
   - Maybe offset should be in node info?
     - Focus tracking in nested non-expanded scrolls is not possible otherwise
     - Maybe IgnoreParentEvents could work?
+  - Add support for multiline text editing

 Future
   - Check cross compilation
     - https://github.com/zw3rk/toolchain-wrapper
     - https://medium.com/@zw3rk/a-haskell-cross-compiler-for-ios-7cc009abe208
     - https://www.tweag.io/blog/2020-11-25-asterius-th/
-  - Add support for multiline text editing
   - Should numeric field continuosly update?
   - Remove attoparsec dependency (only used in numericField to validate format)
   - Create File Selector